denislavs/TikTok-Claims-Classification-Project/README.md

 **Tools and Libraries**
 • Python: For data manipulation and analysis.
 • Pandas: For handling and exploring data.
-• Matplotlib: For visualizing trends and distributions.
+• Matplotlib and Seaborn: For visualizing trends and distributions.
 • Jupyter Notebook: For conducting interactive analysis.

 **Analytical Approach**